fipso/freenews/README.md

 5. on you phone set your DNS server to your public host IP
 6. go to `free.news`
 7. download and install ca file (apps not Wi-Fi)

+The freenews binary needs root rights to bind low port numbers.
+This will be addressed very soon.

 ### How do I change the DNS on mobile ?